-There are several different types of a computer network such as local area network, Metropolitan area network and wide area network. it can be characterized with following:-
+There are several different types of a computer network such as local area network, Metropolitan area network and wide area network.
+We can characterize network with following:-

 Following are the different network types